timsbiomed/jpaserver-scripts/README.md

 - start the server by running: docker compose up
   - or start the server by running config/start-hapi.sh to run directly on linux.
 - download, convert and load the data by running each of the scripts in the loaders directory.
+==> server should come up on port 8080

+How-to Tasks
+- modifying the application.yaml ?
+- modifying the server configuration (in applicatio.yaml???)

 TODO: